rgorby/MAGE/docs/source/building/buildDerecho.rst

     # Create the build directory and enter it.
     mkdir build_mpi
     cd build_mpi

+    # If you are building the GTR version of the code, create the build_gtr directory instead:
+    # mkdir build_gtr
+    # cd build_gtr

     # Run cmake to create the Makefile, saving output.
     # NOTE: The FC definition is *required* for proper cmake operation.